DopamineDriven/HooksWithNextjs/README.md

 - Page file name = url extension
     - for example, localhost:3000/ImageChangeOnScroll
 - static folder is where images are stored when using next
-- content derived from Using React Hooks tutorial II by Peter Kellner on https://app.pluralsight.com

 # useState
 ## echoing input field